rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Then I said, “Here am I!
 Send me.”

-The person Isaiah sees on the throne is the pre-incarnate Jesus Christ, the Word of God.
+The person Isaiah sees sitting on the throne is the pre-incarnate Jesus Christ, the Word of God.
 And the coal offered by the seraphim is a foreshadowing of the Eucharist.
 The bread and wine, the body and blood of Christ, are as the live coal carried by the seraphim that purges sin.
-This is why, in orthodox churches after each communion, the priest repeats these prophetic words from Isaiah:
+This is why, in orthodox churches, after each communion, the priest repeats those prophetic words from Isaiah:

 > Behold this hath touched thy lips, and taketh away all thine iniquities and purgeth all thy sins